pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 - setuptools will build a project without a name or version if you are not using a **pyproject.toml** file to store metadata.
-  \*Setuptools also will include all of the files in your package repository if you do not explicitly tell it to exclude files using a **MANIFEST.in** file
+- setuptools also will include all of the files in your package repository if you do not explicitly tell it to exclude files using a **MANIFEST.in** file